Codecademy/docs/content/swiftui/concepts/navigation/navigation.md

   - 'path/iOS-path'
 ---

-**Navigation** is the ability to navigate to different views from the root view in the app.
+**Navigation** is the ability to navigate to different views from an app's root view.
 In SwiftUI, `NavigationStack` is used to enable the root view to present views over it.

-In iOS 15 and before, `NavigationView` was used, but it's been deprecated since iOS 16 introduced `NavigationStack`.
+> **Note:** In iOS 15 and before, `NavigationView` was used, but it's been deprecated since iOS 16 introduced `NavigationStack` and `NavigationSplitView`.

 ## NavigationStack